ethus3h/warcdealer/README.md

 # Warcdealer

-Warcdealer is part of the Ember project.
+Warcdealer is maintained by the Ember project.

 Learn about this project at the Ember Web site: http://futuramerlin.com/ancillary/warcdealer/